iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 ### `PrivateKeyGenerator` trait

-The creation of a private key differs a lot from a signing scheme to another in terms of parameters so we do not enforce a specific way to build one with a method in the `PrivateKey` trait.
-Instead we delegate the private key generation to a specific `PrivateKeyGenerator` trait which has `PrivateKey` as an associated type.
+The creation of a private key differs a lot from a signing scheme to another in terms of parameters so there is no specific way to build one with a method enforced by the `PrivateKey` trait.
+Instead, the private key generation is delegated to a specific `PrivateKeyGenerator` trait which has `PrivateKey` as an associated type.

 A `PrivateKeyGenerator` implementation is expected to have all the specific parameters needed for the private key generation as attributes.
 It would usually itself be built with a builder pattern.
 Once it is built, the `generate`